amcolash/hiv-crispr-zscore-analysis/code/JT_snakemake/README.md

 This code is initially from [John Poirier](john.poirier@nyulangone.org) and his team.
 This R code is the main portion of the z-score analysis pipeline.
 The input counts files are used to calculate z-scores (Add link about what this means).

+The original z-score file exists here and is named `zscore-orig.R`.
+A slightly modified version is used in the z-score pipeline analysis.
+The modified version includes comments, removal of unused code, and a few small modifications that made the code run successfully
+(since no prior documentation was provided).

-No license was attached to this code, but has been shared/modified with his permission.
+No license was attached to this code, but has been shared/modified with JT's permission.

 ## Required Input Files